Alejogb1/job-board/blog-data/how-to-display-a-default-mage-if-no-image-is-provided-in-bootstrap.md

 id: "how-to-display-a-default-mage-if-no-image-is-provided-in-bootstrap"
 ---

-Alright, let's tackle this one.
+, let's tackle this one.
 It's a fairly common scenario when dealing with dynamic content in web applications – needing to gracefully handle missing images.
 I’ve bumped into this countless times during my career, often finding myself fine-tuning the approach for different project nuances.
 Handling missing images is more than just aesthetics; it's also about user experience.
 You don't want a broken image icon to detract from your otherwise polished interface.
 So, here’s how we can display a default image when none is explicitly provided, focusing on Bootstrap as the front-end framework, and offering three distinct methods with code examples.

 The primary goal here is to replace an `<img>` tag's source attribute when it fails to load with a fallback image.
 This can be achieved via several avenues, each with its own advantages and potential drawbacks.
 I'll detail three distinct approaches, leaning on common practices I’ve seen and implemented over the years.